merima98/SentimentAnalysis_Of_TwitterData/README.md

 # Sentiment Analysis of Twitter data

+- Project: "Analysis of the sentiment of Twitter posts", I used for the final work after the first cycle of education at the Faculty of Information Technology Mostar (for obtaining a Bachelor of Information Technology degree).
 - The project was written in Python

 To work on this project You need to do next steps: